 Whey is the liquid byproduct that drips and separates from the solids of the yogurt (or rich cream when making other cheeses).
 In basic terms, it’s a protein that can be used in other applications such as baking muffins, cupcakes, and bread.

-Also, it’s the same sort of thing (but in less concentrated form) as a whey protein powder that bodybuilders take.
+Also, it’s the same sort of thing (but in a less concentrated form) as a whey protein powder that bodybuilders take.
 So, while you can simply drain it down the sink after the cheese has finished dripping, you can also use it to replace the water or milk in any of the baking recipes you have for extra protein.

 What Other Flavors can you Mix into Yogurt Cheese Spread?